morshedimran/pio-setup/参考_ansible設定.md

 　⇒ Specify the private IP of Bastion server

 【Bastion_Tag_Name】
-　⇒ Specify the host name to be set  for Bastion server
+　⇒ Specify the host name for Bastion server

 【Bastion_Network_Separation】
-　⇒ Specify the network setup for Bastion server
+　⇒ Specify the network catagory for Bastion server

 ★ Web server
 【Web_Private_IP】
 　⇒ Specify the private IP of Web server

 【Web_Tag_Name】
-　⇒ Specify the host name to be set  for Web server
+　⇒ Specify the host name for Web server

 【Web_Global_IP】
 　⇒ Specify the global IP for Web server